rajat1366/face_mask_detection/README.md

 OUTPUT of MAX pool layer – 100 X 23 X 23

-**FCC LAYERS –** The output of the 2nd convolutional layers is flatten out to size 100 X 23 X 23 = 52900.
+**FCC LAYERS** - The output of the 2nd convolutional layers is flatten out to size 100 X 23 X 23 = 52900.
 So now each image is of size 52900 size vector.
 Which is connect to next FCC layer of Size 50.